chrisnoonan98675/site/_drafts/xl-test/how-to/create-a-test-tool-plugin.markdown

 Each plugin must have:

 * A name: This is the name of the test tool, as it will appear in XL Test.
-* A category: This indicates whether the tool is a *functional* or *performance* tool.
+* A category: This indicates the quality attribute on which the tool focuses.
+Examples include  *functional* and *performance*.
 The category relates the test specifications that use this tool to the set of reports that are available for the test results.
 * A default search pattern: This is used in the import wizard and in the Jenkins plugin to identify and collect test result files.

 ## Identify test result files

 A test tool plugin must identify the files that it will import.
 This is done with the `findTestResultPaths` method:

     Collection<OverthereFile> findTestResultPaths(OverthereFile searchRoot,
                                               FileMatcher fileMatcher);